47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Amanda]

-With different APIs, toolings, and plugins available, the Kotlin Compiler is always evolving, and is far more than just a compiler.
+With different APIs, toolings, and plugins available, the Kotlin compiler is far more than just a compiler and is always evolving.

-[TODO Not sure?]
-We see Arrow-meta as one means for Kotlin-ers to explore creative innovations for the language.
+Arrow-meta as one means for Kotlin-ers to explore creative innovations for the language by providing a DSL that removes surface complexity of subscribing to the different compiler phases.
-           [TODO Not sure?]
-Arrow-meta gives access to the Kotlin compiler by removing surface complexity by giving easy access at every phase.

 ---